AQABA-AMMAN WATER DESALINATION & CONVEYANCE

-Promoter – Financial IntermediaryMINISTRY OF WATER AND IRRIGATION - HASHEMITE KINGDOM OF JORDAN,SPECIAL PURPOSE ENTITY(IES)/FUND
+Promoteur – Intermédiaire FinancierMINISTRY OF WATER AND IRRIGATION - HASHEMITE KINGDOM OF JORDAN,SPECIAL PURPOSE ENTITY(IES)/FUND

 Description